RobotecAI/rai-rosbot-xl-demo/README.md

 The simulation environment from [RobotVacuumSample demo](https://github.com/o3de/RobotVacuumSample) is used in this demo.
 The primary difference lies in the default robot model available.
 Specifically, the original repository utilized a vacuum cleaner model as its default robot, whereas the current repository has been configured to utilize [Husarion ROSbot XL](https://husarion.com/manuals/rosbot-xl/).
 A script that pulls the base repository as a submodule and applies a corresponding _Git patch_ is available on the repository.

+> **_NOTE:_** Project folder in this repository, which is a git submodule, will be set in a *dirty* git state due to changes applied by the patch.

-The project was tested on Ubuntu 22.04 with ROS 2 Humble.
+The project was tested on Ubuntu 22.04 with ROS 2 Humble and Ubuntu 24.04 with ROS 2 Jazzy.
 Windows platform is not supported.

 Please follow the instructions below to build the project.
 The instructions are based on a common base folder: $DEMO_BASE (absolute path).
 Install [ROS 2 first](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html) and `git-lfs` package to pull the binary files.